 YES!
 The beauty of Google Ads is that they allow you to target your specific geographic area, demographics, interests, and more, making them a great fit for everyone from international corporations to local small-town shops.
 You can also decide your budget with Google Ads–you tell Google how much you’re willing to spend each month, and they show your ads until your budget limit is reached.

-While it’s true that most Google Ads are auction-based, there are many more factors that come into play besides just your bid.
-Google likes to show relevant ads to consumers; they want to show you results that match what you’re looking for, so that you’re more likely to keep using Google, and click on the ads.
+While it’s true that Google Ads are auction-based, there are many more factors that come into play besides just your bid.
+Google prefers to show relevant ads to consumers; they want to display results that match what you’re looking for so that you’re more likely to keep using Google and actually click on those ads.
 Google first tries to find the best match before factoring in the bid amount.
-By creating high-quality, highly relevant ads, you can have the opportunity to win auctions, even with a lower bid.
+By creating high-quality & highly relevant ads, you can have the opportunity to win auctions even with a lower bid.

 Types of Google Ads